leo3065/TIme-bomb-KoTH/README.md

 ## Other rules

 - Storing data in your bot's properties is allowed.
 - You can use the `Math.random` method.
 During scoring, [seedrandom.min.js](http://davidbau.com/archives/2010/01/30/random_seeds_coded_hints_and_quintillions.html) will be used, with a secret string concatenated with the run number as the seed for each run.
+The md5 of the secret string is `4311868bf10b3f7c1782982e68e6d7ca`, for proving that I didn't change the key after the challenge.
 - You can use the helper function `sum`.
 - Trying to access any other variables outside your bot's own properties is forbidden.
 - [Standard loopholes apply.](https://codegolf.meta.stackexchange.com/questions/1061/loopholes-that-are-forbidden-by-default)

+The code for controller can be found [here](https://github.com/leo3065/TIme-bomb-KoTH).
+Feel free to point out mistakes in my code, thanks.

 ## Example bots